bgraedel/arcos4py/docs/usage.md

 Rescaling and detrending are optional for the algorithm to work but recommended.
 There are three options available: ['none', 'lm', 'runmed'].
 Rumned is the default.

 However, ARCOS requires binarized data to detect and track collective event clusters.
-Binarization is done by setting a threshold (binThr) and defining measurement below this threshold as 0 and above as 1.
+Binarization is done by setting a threshold (binThr) and defining measurements below this threshold as 0 and above as 1.

 ```
 ts.bin_measurements(smoothK: int = 3, biasK = 5, peakThr = 1,binThr = 1, polyDeg = 1, biasMet = "runmed",)